 It is your civic duty as a citizen to report for jury duty whenever called.
 If you are called for jury duty, we will permit you to take the necessary time off and we wish to help you avoid any financial loss because of such service.
-If you have completed your Probationary Period and the jury summons results in your absence from work for only one day or a portion of your shift, the district will pay you your regular salary and you may keep whatever remuneration you are provided by the Court.
+If you have completed your Probationary Period and the jury summons results in your absence from work for only one day or a portion of your shift, the District will pay you your regular salary and you may keep whatever remuneration you are provided by the Court.

-If you are selected for jury service, the district will reimburse you for the difference between your jury pay and your regular pay, not to exceed your regular workday, for a maximum of five business days or two shifts.
-If you wish to receive this benefit for the period covering your jury service, you will be required to endorse over to the district any payment you received from the Court (less parking expenses).
+If you are selected for jury service, the District will reimburse you for the difference between your jury pay and your regular pay, not to exceed your regular workday, for a maximum of five business days for administrative staff or two 48 -hour shifts for fire protection employees.
+If you wish to receive this benefit for the period covering your jury service, you will be required to endorse over to the District any payment you received from the Court (less parking expenses).
 If you do not wish to take advantage of this benefit, you may take PTO time for your absence.